Political Financing Handbook for Registered Parties and Chief Agents (EC 20231) – June 2021

 The registered party may sell branded goods in an effort to promote itself and, in some cases, generate contribution revenue.

 When a branded good is sold for more than its fair market value (that is, more than the amount the party paid a commercial provider for the item), the purchaser is making a political contribution.
 The de minimis threshold does not apply in this case because the branded good is central to the fundraising activity.
+(See When is a benefit central? above.)
 Therefore, regardless of the value of the goods that are sold, the contribution amount is always the sale price less the fair market value of the item purchased.

-Because registered parties only need to issue receipts for contributions over $20, the sale of a branded good will generate a receipt only when the sale price less the fair market value exceeds $20.
+Because registered parties only need to issue receipts for contributions over $20, the sale of a branded good will require a receipt under the Canada Elections Act only when the sale price less the fair market value exceeds $20.
 If a purchaser buys multiple items, each unit sold is treated as a separate contribution from a separate contributor.
 The total amount of contributions of $20 or less and the total number of contributors are then reported under anonymous contributions of $20 or less.

 - The registered party sells laptop bags with the party logo for $75.
 The bags were purchased from a supplier for $50 each, so the contribution generated by each laptop bag is $25 ($75 – $50).
 An individual who supports the party buys a laptop bag from the party's booth in a mall.
 The salesperson records the contributor's name, address and purchase amount.
 The chief agent later records the contribution and issues a receipt for $25.